 FODMAP IT!™Lamb Burgers with Feta Tzatziki Sauce

-Burgers are beloved for their meaty juiciness, ease of preparation and the fact that they are so versatile.
-Plain, with cheese, loaded, with or without a bun, they don’t even have to be based on hamburger.
-Our Lamb Burgers are a new take, packed with lemon zest, mint, oregano and dill and garlic (from oil) and instead of the expected ketchup or mustard we top them with a low lactose yogurt based sauce enriched with salty feta cheese and shredded cucumbers.
+Our Lamb Burgers are a new take on burgers, packed with lemon zest, mint, oregano and dill and garlic (from oil) and instead of the expected ketchup or mustard we top them with a low lactose yogurt based sauce enriched with salty feta cheese and shredded cucumbers.

 Shop for Fresh Ingredients